gillfimj/coHEsion2022/docs/updating-images.doc.md

 mytomcat              9.0.65-1   1370ebfdaaf4   8 minutes ago   824MB
 ```

 Terrific!
-We have an new Tomcat image we can use with Banner applications.
+We have an new Tomcat image with an updated version of Tomcat AND an updated version of JDK that we can use with Banner applications.
+WOW - that was easy!

 Let's move on and upgrade our Banner container.

 ## Updating the Banner Containers